kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 ~ $
 ```

-# Communicating with Users
+---

-**Learning Linux - Section 5.8**
+title: 'Learning Linux - Chapter 5: Section 8 & 9'

-description: 'This article covers some of the essential commands used in any Linux distribution.
-Vim text editor was used and CentOS 7 was the OS used in this series.
-It was setup as command line only virtual machine and accessed through ssh.
-There are 8 Sections in total.'
+description: 'Section 8 explores how a system administrator can communicate with users, by use of native command line tools.
+The following Section 9 is all about Linux Account Authentication.'
+date: 2022-01-01 05:08:09
 featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
 gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
 accent_color: '#08877d'
+---

+# Communicating with Users

+**Learning Linux - Section 5.8**

 ### Communicating with users

+Section 8 explores how a system administrator can communicate with users, by use of native command line tools.

 #### Commands covered